yekrangiariana/un-aligned-hugo/content/posts/2025-09-01-open-letter-to-un-protect-press-freedom.md

 ---

-On the Urgent Need to Protect Press Freedom and Uphold Human Rights Standards
+## On the urgent need to protect press freedom and uphold human rights standards

 Dear Secretary-General António Guterres,